neuroailab/ptutils/README.md

 ## Overview

+### Basic functionality
 PTUtils will provide functionality for coordinating neural network experiments in PyTorch with varying degrees of control.
 PTUils will help users construct, run and monitor dynamic neural network models, retrieve data from multiple datasets 'on the fly', and provide an interface for interacting with common databases.

+### Creating dynamic experiments
+The 'define-by-run' paradigm established by deep learning frameworks such as Chainer, DyNet, PyTorch offers a powerful new way to structure neural network computations: the execution of the model/graph is conditioned on the state of the model itself, forming a *dynamic graph*.
+PTUtils attempts to *leverage and extend PyTorch's dynamic nature* by giving researchers a *dynamic experiment* whereby execution of the entire experiment is conditioned on the state of the experiment and any component contained within.
+The long-term motivation behind this approach is to provide researchers with a dynamic environment in which they can control the behavior/interactions of/between a model/collection of models as well as the data that is presented to the models, while saving the evolution of the environment behind the scenes.

+**Example use case:** Suppose you would like to study the interactions between two agents deployed in a common, simulated environment.
+Presumably, the behavior of each agent is determined by a separate model, and the data presented to each model is conditioned on the global environmental state.

 ## Proposed Control Flow